Your money-making expert. Financial journalist, TV and radio personality.

 However, if it’s a few quick quid you’re trying to earn, there’s value in some of your old consoles and video games that could really help to eat away at the price of buying a brand new game or accessory.

 Of course, it depends on the popularity and rarity of the item you have in your possession, but you might be surprised at how much you can actually make from getting rid of some of the discs that are just gathering dust on the shelf, or consoles that are tucked away where nobody can see or play them.

 There are a whole variety of places you could look to trade in or sale your games, including:

-After all, the Xbox One and PS4 may have been on the market for a while now but even with the price coming down a bit, they’re still an expensive buy.
+After all, the Xbox One and PS4 may have been on the market for a while now.
+But even with the price coming down a bit, they’re still an expensive buy.

 It used to be quite difficult to know where was best to go.
-Those of us who are older gamers might remember taking a bag full of games into a store, getting each game valued by a member of staff (which could take five minutes or more) and then having to decide, there and then, whether you were going to accept the offer.
+Those of us who are older gamers might remember taking a bag full of games into a store.
+You’d get each game valued by a member of staff (which could take five minutes or more).
+Then, you’d have to decide, there and then, whether you were going to accept the offer.

 Thankfully, it’s SO much easier these days.
-Game, Ziffit and CEX all let you see online exactly how much you can get for your item, all from the comfort of your own sofa.
+Game, Ziffit, and CeX all let you see online exactly how much you can get for your item, all from the comfort of your own sofa.
 Just a quick search will make sure you get the best price for you.

-It’s worth bearing in mind that if you’re trading it in to a store like Game or CEX, you can often get more for your game by accepting store credit rather than cash.
-This won’t work if you just need the cash, but if you’re looking to buy another game or console, this will probably be the better option.
+It’s worth bearing in mind that if you’re trading it into a store like Game or CeX, you can often get more for your game by accepting store credit rather than cash.
+This won’t be ideal if you just need the cash.
+But if you’re looking to buy another game or console, this will probably be the better option.